matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/faq/known-issues.md

-# Known issues
+# FAQ

-While zkSync 2.0 is in alpha, we will put known (and not fixed yet) bugs here as well as workarounds for them.
+While zkSync 2.0 is in alpha, we will answer some issues you might encounter in your integration

-## Metamask native contract interactions not working
+## Why is Metamask native contract interactions not working?

 It is not currently possible to interact with zkSync smart contracts via Metamask with EIP-1559 transactions. zkSync does not support EIP1559 transactions.

 **Solution.** Explicitly specify `{ type: 0 }` in transaction overrides to use Ethereum legacy transactions.

-## Wallet has no funds / Contract disappeared
+## Why does my wallet have no funds and my contract disappears?

 We are expected to update our testnet continuously, and so from time to time, we will need to do a re-genesis.
 This will cause the entire state to reset, and all deployed contracts will cease to exist.

 **We will communicate re-genesis events before they happen!**

-## `wait()` gets stuck for L1->L2 transactions
+## Why does `wait()` get stuck for L1->L2 transactions?

 If the `wait()` takes much longer than expected, most likely the transaction has failed.

-## `unexpected end of JSON input` compilation error
+## Why is there an `unexpected end of JSON input` compilation error?

 This is an error that is usually thrown when compiling a large smart contract codebase.